-Humpback Whales: Anatomy
+Humpback Whale Anatomy

-In Humpback Whales: Anatomy, people discuss their close encounters with whales.
+In Humpback Whale Anatomy, people discuss their close encounters with whales.
 Professor Joy Reidenberg discusses what she has learned from dissecting dead whales.
 This video is excerpted from BBC’s Natural World: Humpback Whales — A Detective Story, a documentary about our relationship with whales and their future alongside us.

 Lesson Express